 URJ 6-Point Sci Tech Academy Campers

 Thank you so much for giving me the opportunity to attend URJ 6 Points Sci-Tech Academy this summer.
-Without your help, I wouldn’t have had the chance to have this experience.
-I had a spectacular time at camp and I learned so much about myself, Judaism, science, and technology.
+Without your help, I wouldn’t have been able to attend such a wonderful camp.
+I learned so much about myself, Judaism, science, and technology.
 I made so many friends whom I can relate with about being Jewish and I hope these friendships will last for my whole life.

 I loved the community at Sci-Tech, I felt everyone there understood me and was supportive of me.
-6 Points Sci-Tech was unlike any other camp I had ever been to.
 Learning was fun and interesting and the teachers and counselors were very knowledgeable on so many topics.
 I was excited every day to make more memories and to learn.
 I would recommend this camp to all my Jewish friends, even if they don’t already love science, because Sci-Tech is such an amazing place.